jyturley/cooking/main/README.md

 1slice  Bread
 ```
 ### Instructions
 1. Wash the slab of pork belly.
-Using a sharp knife, make diagonal streaks on the skin 1/2 inch deep -- just enough to embed coarse grains of salt.
-Rotate 180 and make more diagonal streaks on the skin, creating a diamond hatch pattern.
+Using a sharp knife, make diagonal streaks on the skin 1/2 inch deep -- just enough to embed grains of salt.
+Rotate 180 and make more diagonal streaks on the skin, creating a diamond-hatch pattern.
 2. Rub salt all over the skin.
 When applying, roll the slab so that the streaks open up, letting the salt trap in between.
-3. Preheat oven to *355F*
+3. Preheat oven to *355ºF*.
 4. Cut fennel into course pieces.
 Big enough to eat with a fork, but small enough to be included in a chunky sauce.
 5. Add generous amounts of olive oil in the sauce pan.
 Add chopped fennel, crushed garlic, cardimom seeds, star anise, and a handful of fennel seeds to a sauce pan over medium-high heat.
 6. Sear the pork belly skin side on the sauce pan for 1-2 minutes.
 The skin should be golden-brown and crispy after this.